 When adjusting tools, unplug them from the mains electricity.

 If you’re not sure of the floorboard depth, do more than one cut.
 Start with a shallow cut increasing the depth a little at a time.

-Or… Finish the cut off with a chisel or a multi tool.
+Or… You can finish the cut off with a chisel or a multi tool for a neater cut.

 Most floor boards are made with a ‘tongue & groove’ join.
 This can stop you lifting the floor board.